sbrodeur/hierarchical-sparse-coding/README.md

 ## Citation

 Please cite Hierarchical sparse coding (HSC) algorithm in publications when used:
-> S. Brodeur and J. Rouat, “Optimality of inference in distributed hierarchical coding for object-based representations,” in 2017 15th Canadian Workshop on Information Theory (CWIT) (CWIT 2017), 2017.
+> S. Brodeur and J. Rouat, “Optimality of inference in distributed hierarchical coding for object-based representations,” in 15th Canadian Workshop on Information Theory (CWIT), 2017.

 BibTeX entry for LaTeX:
 ```